jaspector

 State law requires inspections within three working days of the request, with footer inspections within one working day.

-Typical inspection sequence: Foundation prior to pour, rough-in/framing, final inspection, and an additional slab inspection if the slab is not a monolith pour.
+Typical sequence: Foundation prior to pour, rough-in/framing, final inspection, and an additional slab inspection if the slab is not a monolith pour.
 Plumbing and mechanical inspections are also part of the state residential process.

 One free reinspection per permit, then $100 for each additional reinspection.

-Do I need a building permit in Ten Mile, TN?
+01 Do I need a building permit in Ten Mile, TN?

 The county states its compliance coordinator handles interpretation and enforcement of the zoning resolution, subdivision regulations, mobile home regulations, and floodplain regulations, and issues compliance permits.
 For residential construction in unincorporated Meigs County, the SFMO requires a state residential building permit.

-How much does a building permit cost in Ten Mile, TN?
+02 How much does a building permit cost in Ten Mile, TN?

+Building permit fees in Ten Mile, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is State residential permit minimum is $100 for construction costs $0 to $5,000.
 Fees are calculated as: State residential permit fees are valuation-based.
 Plan check fee: No separate county plan check fee found publicly.
 State residential permit fees include inspection coverage, with extra charges only for added plumbing/HVAC or non-monolith slab inspection situations..

-How do I apply for a building permit in Ten Mile, TN?
+03 How do I apply for a building permit in Ten Mile, TN?

-1. Confirm whether the work is in a county-controlled unincorporated area and whether county zoning or floodplain review applies.
+To apply for a building permit in Ten Mile, TN, follow these steps: 1.
+Confirm whether the work is in a county-controlled unincorporated area and whether county zoning or floodplain review applies.
 2. Contact Meigs County Planning and Zoning at 423-334-2565 or planningandzoning@meigscountytn.org.
 3. Obtain any county compliance permit required for zoning, subdivision, mobile home, or floodplain issues.
 4. If the project is residential new construction in unincorporated Meigs County, buy the Tennessee residential building permit through CORE or an issuing agent.
 5. Complete inspections through the state SFMO process.

-How long does it take to get a building permit in Ten Mile, TN?
+04 How long does it take to get a building permit in Ten Mile, TN?

-What work is exempt from building permits in Ten Mile, TN?
+05 What work is exempt from building permits in Ten Mile, TN?

-How do I schedule a building inspection in Ten Mile, TN?
+06 How do I schedule a building inspection in Ten Mile, TN?

-Inspections can be scheduled via: State inspections are requested through CORE or by email to SFMO.permits-licensing@tn.gov with the permit number and ready date..
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ten Mile, TN via: State inspections are requested through CORE or by email to SFMO.permits-licensing@tn.gov with the permit number and ready date..

-Other cities in Meigs County
+Other jurisdictions in Meigs County.

-View all Meigs County jurisdictions →
+All Meigs County jurisdictions →